-We know that if our four-point plan is going to work, we need to design it with tenants and residents.
-That’s why we’ve been working closely with tenants and residents throughout this process.
+We know that if this piece of work is going to be successful, we need to design it with tenants and residents so we have been working closely with both throughout the process.

 Our open consultation

 We received more than 2,500 responses to our open consultation on the Together with Tenants draft plan, of which more than three quarters came from tenants and residents.
 Many of these were submitted via our online questionnaire for tenants and residents, and many more came from our dedicated tenant events and workshops.

 We held events and workshops in Manchester, Birmingham, London and Leeds where we heard from a wide range of tenants and residents.
 The feedback from these workshops is now being used to outline proposals to our plan.

 We also produced resources for housing associations to use in their own consultation events with tenants and residents.

 The panel is independent of the Federation, and will play a crucial role in guiding and shaping our Together with Tenants work as it develops.

 Tenant and resident oversight and scrutiny